Los Angeles Council president resigns after racist remarks

 The recording’s content rocked the political establishment just weeks before elections for the mayor’s office and several council seats.

-Bonin and his husband, Sean Arian, issued a statement calling on Martinez, De León and Herrera to resign.
+Bonin and his husband, Sean Arian, had issued a statement calling for the resignations of Martinez and two other council members who were involved.

 “The entirety of the recorded conversation … displayed a repeated and vulgar anti-Black sentiment, and a coordinated effort to weaken Black political representation in Los Angeles,” they said.

-The conversation was recorded in October 2021, and other participants were Councilmembers Gil Cedillo and Kevin de León and Los Angeles County Federation of Labor President Ron Herrera, the Times reported.
+The conversation was recorded in October 2021, and others present were Councilmembers Gil Cedillo and Kevin de León and Los Angeles County Federation of Labor President Ron Herrera, the Times reported.
 The overall discussion was about frustrations with redistricting maps produced by a city commission.

 The Times reported that the approximately hourlong audio was posted on Reddit by a now-suspended user, and that it was unclear who recorded the audio and whether anyone else was present at the meeting.